 Eurasiers rarely bark; when they do, however, it is usually warranted.
 For instance, they would bark to let their humans know when someone is at the door.
 Compared to other breeds, though, they are relatively calm.
 As with most traits, though, it depends on the dog breed—some might be more vocal than others.
 In general, though, it’s fair to say that they don’t bark often.
 If you want a pup that’s suitable for apartment living—look no further.
 Your next-door neighbors might not even realize that you have a dog!

-7. They Make Good Watch Dogs
+7. The Eurasier Makes Good Watch Dogs

 Eurasiers are diligent watchdogs as they are often vigilant of their surroundings.